wegul/wegul.github.io/_posts/2021-11-15-ADSecurity.md

 ### Privacy Leakage
 This could threaten both driver and VRU.
-For the VRU, the sensors are oversensing their behaviors, especially when mmWave can do voice analysis.
-For the driver, the emitted signal potentially sell out their location.
+For the VRU, the sensors are oversensing their behaviors.
+For example, WaveSpy [^wavespy] can achieve through-wall screen reading via mmWave, let along those eavesdropping attacks.
+On the flipside, the drivers are not spared.
+The emitted signal can potentially sell out their location but I haven't seen anyone done this yet.

 ### How about Prediction module? -DL Backdoor Attack